badgirlbongi/bongihub/workflow.md

 + testing works, i added a new place, provided screenshots were i entered the data, submitted and pop up shows and redirects to the fill-in form cleared so that you can enter again, but i want to change it to redirect to the index page so that you can view the place added
 + research on how to improve the project
 + improvised the display of reviews on displayReviews.php
++ fixed links to index.php
++ adding a search bar on index.php